 As the 22nd 787 enters final body join on the assembly line in Everett, Wash., Boeing says it will delay receiving wing and fuselage sections until early June as some of its suppliers struggle with parts shortages.
 The delay will last for 24 manufacturing days (the average is 22 per month), affect the 23rd and 24th aircraft, and should consume all of May.
 Final assembly work is underway on Aircraft 19-22.
 “This adjustment utilizes a schedule buffer that exists in the current ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Supplier Parts Shortage Slows Boeing 787 Production".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Supplier Parts Shortage Slows Boeing 787 Production".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.